DmitryNekrasov/AoC-2025/README.md

 When I compare this year with 2023 and 2024, I see progress.
 I am less afraid of hard math now.
 I switch between methods faster.
 And I trust my own infrastructure more, especially kodvent and my usual patterns.

 I did not chase the leaderboard, but I did chase good ideas.
 Another Advent of Code is done, and I learned many new tricks.
-Big thanks to Eric @topaz Wastl and the AoC community.
+Big thanks to [Eric Wastl](https://github.com/topaz) and the AoC community.
 See you next year - with Kotlin, kodvent, and maybe even stranger solutions.